-GOAL TOPIC 7: FINANCIAL SOLVENCY CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE Land Use / Housing 7.1 Balance employment-generating uses and diversity in housing types.
+GOAL TOPIC 7: FINANCIAL SOLVENCY CATEGORY STRATEGY / ACTION RESPONSIBILITY TIME Land Use / Housing 7.1 Balance employment-generating uses and diversity in housing types.
 7.1.1 Ensure the Future Land Use Plan considers the job- generating potential of each land use designation.
-Planning Department, Planning Commission • • 7.1.2 Locate residential future land use/zoning designations where parcel orientation and alignment does not prohibit a mix of building or unit types.
-Planning Department, Planning Commission • • 7.2 Develop a town asset management plan to define the vertex effective use of these assets.
-Develop a town asset management plan to define the value of Town holdings and the effective use of these assets.
+Planning Department, Planning Commission •• 7.1.2 Locate residential future land use/zoning designations where parcel orientation and alignment does not prohibit a mix of building or unit types.
+Planning Department, Planning Commission • • 7.2 Develop a town asset management plan to define the value of Town holdings and the effective use of these assets.
 7.2.1 Conduct a comprehensive town asset inventory by department formatted as a promotional document.
-Finance, Administration, and Public Works Departments • • • Town Assets 7.2.2 Phase improvements and maintenance according to the priorities in the comprehensive plan.
-Finance, Administration, and Public Works Departments • • • 7.2.3 Conduct a focused revenue and maintenance and improvement needs assessment and develop funding and phasing strategies.
-Finance, Administration, and Public Works Departments • • • 7.3 Diversify town revenues.
+Finance, Administrational document. ••• Town Assets 7.2.2 Phase improvements and maintenance according to the priorities in the comprehensive plan.
+Finance, Administration, and Public Works Departments ••• 7.2.3 Conduct a focused revenue and maintenance and improvement needs assessment and develop funding and phasing strategies Finance, Administration, and Public Works Departments ••• 7.3 Diversify town revenues.
 Town Revenues 7.3.1 Identify potential alternative revenue sources including state/federal grants for projects that advance the Comp plan goals.
-Finance, Administration, and Public Works Departments • • • 7.4 Ensure growth and development pays its share for infrastructure and services.
+Finance, Administration, and Public Works Departments ••• 7.4 Ensure growth and development pays its share for infrastructure and services.
 Town Revenues 7.4.1 Utilize cost-benefit analyses when considering new development.
-Finance, Administration, and Public Works Departments \bigcirc 7.4.2 Align fiscal policies and levels of service with future land use strategies.
-Finance, Administration, and Public Works Departments 0 7.4.3 Continue to require new developments to pay fees in lieu of water rights, sewer tap fees, school district fees and park development fees.
-Planning Department, Public Works Q
+Finance, Administration, and Public Works Departments ••• 7.4.2 Align fiscal policies and levels of service with future land use strategies.
+Finance, Administration, and Public Works Departments ••• 7.4.3 Continue to require new developments to pay fees in lieu of water rights, sewer tap fees, school district fees and park development fees.

-GOAL TOPIC 8: GOOD GOVERNANCE CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE Open + 8.1 Hold conversations between groups, neighbors and local leaders in coordination meetings to openly debate issues to build citizen confidence in a responsive and decisive town government.
-Inclusive Governance 8.1.1 Identify stakeholder/community groups to participate in meetings in an open collaborative process.
-Town Board • • Open + Inclusive Governance 8.2 Include and respect all community members in land use a and respect the applicable provisions of the State of Colo Constitutions.
-8.2.1 Ensure private property owners are at the table for land use or long-range planning discussions and meetings.
-Town Board Q Regional 8.3 Engage in productive partnerships with other organizations and governments by hosting informal conversations and events to achieve our goals because we recognize that the whole is greater than the sum of the parts.
+GOAL TOPIC 8: GOOD GOVERNANCE CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE Open + Inclusive Governance Open + Inclusive 8.1 Hold conversations between groups, neighbors and local leaders in coordination meetings to openly debate issues to build citizen confidence in a responsive and decisive town government.
+8.1.1 Identify stakeholder/community groups to participate in meetings in an open collaborative process.
+Town Board •• · · · 8.2 Include and respect all community members in land use a and respect the applicable provisions of the State of Colo Constitutions.
+Governance 8.2.1 Ensure private property owners are at the table for land use or long-range planning discussions and meetings.
+Town Board •• CATEGORY Open + Inclusive Governance Open + Inclusive Governance Regional 8.3 Engage in productive partnerships with other organizations and governments by hosting informal conversations and events to achieve our goals because we recognize that the whole is greater than the sum of the parts.
 Collaboration 8.3.1 Engage in intergovernmental updates to periodically indentify issues and opportunities on policy, and particularly in the Two-Mile area or in palces where public entities own land within Town's jurisdiction.
-Town Board • • Review 8.4 Revise or formalize review standards and processes to in stakeholders depending on the nature of a project or effo - rties or Processes 8.4.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
-Planning Department • • 8.5 Ensure timely development project reviews.
-Review Processes 8.5.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
-Planning Department 0 8.5.2 Identify local developers, planners or designers to participate in a review of the development application system to identify areas to enhance the process.
-Planning Department • • •
+Town Board •• Review 8.4 Revise or formalize review standards and processes to in stakeholders depending on the nature of a project or effo ties or Processes 8.4.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
+Planning Department •• 8.5 Ensure timely development project reviews.
+8.5.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
+Planning Department •• 8.5.2 Identify local developers, planners or designers to participate in a review of the development application system to identify areas to enhance the process.
+Planning Department •••